Suvink/docs-choreo-dev/en/docs/develop-components/develop-services/develop-a-ballerina-service.md

 Let’s get started!

-## Step 1: Create a Service Component
+## Step 1: Create a service component

 To create a Ballerina service component, follow these steps: